telerik/teststudio-docs/docs/automated-tests/scheduling/view-execution-status.md

 ## Connect Project Remotely

-The **Remote Execution Status Window** provides an overview for the Scheduling and Storage services and a list of all Execution Servers connected to this Scheduling Server.
+When current project is connected to schedule test lists remotely, the **Remote Execution Status Window** provides an overview for the Scheduling and Storage services and a list of all Execution Servers connected to this Scheduling Server.

 ![Status Window][2]